mrdcvlsc/APA/README.md

    But I created this as a challenge to myself;
    to gain experience, to practice how to improve existing code, to learn more things along the development process.

-# A C++ Class Library use for compute large numbers, add very large numbers, subtract, multiply, divide large numbers.
+# A C++ Class Library use for computing large numbers, add, subtract, multiply, divide very large numbers.
 ##